wavelet-eda/quark/quark-go/README.md

 To clean your build area, run `$ ./task clean`.
 The gitignore has been configured to ignore the task executable so there's no need to delete that file.

+# How to Run

+No setup is required if Golang 1.13.5 is installed.

+1. `$ ./init.sh` (or `$ init.bat` on windows).
+You only have to do this once.
+2. `$ ./task run "INFILE=<file>"` where <file> is a valid quark file.

+That's it.
+The compiler will be appropriately rebuilt to reflect source changes between runs.

 # Package Structure

 The compiler has 3 packages right now.